GluuFederation/docs-casa-prod/docs/source/administration/admin-console.md

 - oxd server location: host and port of [oxd](https://gluu.org/docs/oxd).

+- Scopes: The scopes to be requested from the authorization server when authentication takes place.
+Adding scopes to the set of pre-defined scopes allows plugin developers to have access to specific user attributes.

 - URI of the OpenID Provider (OP): This is the URL of the corresponding Gluu Server where users are sent for authentication, e.g. `https://idp.myorg.com`.

 - Client Name: The name of the OpenID client that Casa uses to facilitate SSO with the Gluu Server. <!--, e.g. `Casa Production`.-->